pywbem/pywbemtools/docs/pywbemclicmdshelp.rst

     Usage: pywbemcli instance references [COMMAND-OPTIONS] INSTANCENAME

-      Get the reference instances or names.
+      Get the reference instances or instance names.

-      Gets the reference instances or instance names (--names-only option) for a target instance name in the target WBEM server.

-      For the INSTANCENAME argument provided return instances or instance names filtered by the --role and --resultclass options.
+      For the INSTANCENAME argument provided return instances or instance names (names-only option) filtered by the role and result class options.
 This may be executed interactively by providing only a classname and the interactive option.
-Pywbemcli presents a list of instances in the class from which one can be chosen as the target.

     Options:
-      -R, --resultclass <class name>  Filter by the result class name provided.
+      -r, --resultclass <class name>  Filter by the result class name provided.
-      -r, --role <role name>          Filter by the role name provided.
+      -o, --role <role name>          Filter by the role name provided.
       -q, --includequalifiers         Include qualifiers in the result.
       -c, --includeclassorigin        Include classorigin in the result.
       -p, --propertylist <property name>